any-docs/css/content/guides/positioned_layout/understanding_z-index/index.md

 sidebar: cssref
 ---

 In the most basic cases, when text, images, and other elements are arranged on the page without overlapping, [HTML](/en-US/docs/Web/HTML) pages can be considered two-dimensional.
 In such cases, there is a single rendering flow, and all elements are aware of the space taken by others.
 CSS isn't that simple — CSS positioning, transformation, containment, and other features can cause elements to overlap.
-In this guide, we introduce the {{cssxref("z-index")}} property, which lets you place elements in front or behind other elements in the same [stacking context](/guides/Positioned_layout/Stacking_context).
+In this guide, we introduce the `z-index` property, which lets you place elements in front or behind other elements in the same [stacking context](/guides/Positioned_layout/Stacking_context).

 ## Layers on the z-axis

 The elements rendered on a page are comprised of a series of boxes.
 Each box has a position in three dimensions.
 In addition to their inline and block positions, boxes lie along a third dimension known as the _z-axis_.
 Controlling an element's z-axis position becomes especially relevant when element boxes overlap visually.
 Several property values can cause elements to overlap.
-The {{cssxref("z-index")}} property provides you a way to control how they overlap!
+The `z-index` property provides you a way to control how they overlap!

 By default, element boxes are rendered on Layer 0.
 The `z-index` property allows you to position elements on different layers along the z-axis, in addition to the default rendering layer.
 Each element's position along the imaginary z-axis (z-index value) is expressed as an integer (positive, negative, or zero) and controls the stacking order during rendering.
 Greater numbers mean elements are closer to the observer.